 Resonance is essential for survival of the group – we’re wired for oneness – and, as social animals, we resonate with other human beings automatically without having to learn how to.
 As we explore just below, we have to learn how not to.

 Resonance is the biological platform for attunement.
 With attunement we can consciously focus attention on our own emotional landscape, literally to resonate or align with our selves.
 We can also attune to another person’s emotional experience and “know” it from the inside out within our own bodies.

-According to Peter Fonagy, British psychoanalyst and attachment researcher, we should develop this self-reflective theory of mind capacity by the age of four but, as a psychotherapist, I work daily with honest, decent folks who are still struggling with this developmental task of differentiation.
+According to Peter Fonagy, British psychoanalyst and attachment researcher, we should develop this self-reflective T.O.M. capacity by the age of four but, as a psychotherapist, I work daily with honest, decent folks who are still struggling with this developmental task of differentiation.
 (See Exercises to Practice below)

 Many scientists now believe it was the need for empathy that drove the evolution of the higher human brain.
 Empathy developed the phenomenal neo-cortex that now allows us to create governments, write symphonies and solve global warming.
 And it’s empathy that becomes the platform for the conscious, compassionate connections that re-kindle a visceral sense of oneness with all of humanity, that supports the generosity and joy of service.

 As human beings, we live in the realms of separation and oneness simultaneously.
 Scientists from many different paradigms are exploring how this can be true.

 Is the neurobiological basis of resonance the electromagnetic field of the heart, hundreds if not thousands of times stronger than the electromagnetic field of the brain?, as suggested by the Institute of HeartMath Research in Santa Cruz, CA.